Medical Spanish and Public Health in the Yucatán

-If you have had three or more semesters of Spanish, please consider our six-week Language and Cultural Studies in the Yucatán program.
-You can take Medical Terminology on that program.
+If you have had two or more semesters of Spanish, please consider our six-week Language and Cultural Studies in the Yucatán program.

 An excursion to Cuba is offered as part of the program for no additional cost.
 The excursion is subject to change.

 Contemporary Issues in Public Health in the Yucatán (3 U.S. credits-45 contact hours)

 What is the Universidad Autónoma de Yucatán like?

 University CoursesStudents on this program do not directly enroll at the Universidad Autónoma del Yucatán.
 All program classes are specially designed for IFSA-Butler students only.
 Program classes meet on the UADY campus and are taught by UADY faculty.

 All courses are graded on an A–F scale, and there is no provision for pass/fail or auditing courses unless pass/fail is the only method of assessment for the course.
 Students are not allowed to register for on-line, distance education or hybrid courses.
 See the “Academics” and “Program Fees and Financial Aid” sections in Preparing to Study Abroad for more information.